 Most dogs like variety, eating the same thing day in and day out can make dogs go off their food just like the rest of us.
 I always recommend adding fresh foods like meat, fish, veg and fruit to their diets.
 Always ensure you go for a complete puppy food as these are specially formulated for your puppies development.
 Below are a list of my favourites, but do your research, get samples and see what your puppy enjoys.

 It’s easy to fall into the trap of only using treats you find in shops.
 More often than not the best kind of treats are natural fresh options from your own fridge!
 Things such as broccoli, peas, carrots (these are great frozen for puppies), fruit in moderation, meat and fish are all better options.
 For training try and find what your dog likes the best by doing a preference test.
 Check the back of the packets for the age, and the softer the better for training.
-Sometimes it is more convenient getting shop bought treats, so hear are some of my favourites:
+Sometimes it is more convenient getting shop bought treats, be mindful treats should only make up 10% of your puppies diet and ensure you check what age they are suitable for, here are some of my favourites:

 Treat bags are vital for training.
 My go to are the silicone based ones, they’re easy to clean, fits in your pocket and are to quick access.
 Alternatively below you’ll find another one of my favourites where you can access the treats quickly.